The Perils Of Containing China

 Evan Resnick is Assistant Professor and Coordinator of the US Studies Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University.

-Posted by Veterans Today on 6:16 am, With 0 Reads, Filed under Of Interest.
+Posted by GPD on April 26, 2013, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.